 The legal level of budgetary control is determined by the Board at the entity level.
-Expenditures by major category, i.e. personnel, purchased services, and capital outlay, are further defined in the budget document.
-Management of the Library is authorized to make transfers between major expenditure categories within the same fund.
-The budget ordinance must be amended by the Board to affect changes in fund totals.
+Expenditures by major category, i.e. personnel, purchased services and materials, are further defined in the budget document.
+Management of the Library is authorized to make transfers between major expenditure categories.
+The budget ordinance must be amended by the Board to affect changes in total appropriations.